 1. Fold your main fabric in half and cut 1 body piece on the fold of fabric.

-2. Cut one tummy piece from coordinating fabric.
+2. Cut one tummy piece from coordinating fabric – not on the fold of fabric.

 1. Place the two large pieces right sides together along one straight edge.